arnaudlayec/odoo-community-alayec/project_task_copy/readme/DESCRIPTION.rst

-This module allows to create a task by copying data of another.
+This module allows to copy task unitary or in bulk within or between projects.